Defines the compatibility guarantee of a component, type, or type member that may span multiple versions.

 Add new non-virtual instance methods.

-The following are considered breaking changes and are not allowed for primitive types:
+The following are considered breaking changes and are not allowed for exchange types:

 Changing serialization formats.
 Version-tolerant serialization is required.